pequnio3/board/README.md

 #### Future Work

-THe DFS cant take too long in certain circumstances.
-The paper https://larc.unt.edu/ian/pubs/algoknight.pdf mentions a similar divide and conquor strategy though it appears as though when touring through blocks, they have single preplanned tours that make joining the blocks simple.
+- The DFS cant take too long in certain circumstances.
+Perhaps there is a faster way to figure out the longest path on an 8x8.
+- The paper https://larc.unt.edu/ian/pubs/algoknight.pdf mentions a similar divide and conquor strategy though it appears as though when touring through blocks, they have single preplanned tours that make joining the blocks simple.
 To make my algorithm faster, I have a set of precomputed paths for transitioning from one sub-board to another.
 This way the majority of the sub-boards are already computed and computation only needs to take place on the start and end boards.

 #### Code Location